ushaprof/ai_case_study/README.md

 11. Stash (2024) Largest companies by market cap.
 Retrieved from [Stash](https://www.stash.com/learn/largest-companies-by-market-cap)
 12. Argonne National Laboratory(2024).
 New Science-Machine Partnerships.
 Retrieved from [anl.gov](https://www.anl.gov)
 13. The New York Times (2024).
 Waymo Turns Toward Making Money as it Expands Driverless Car Business.
 Retrieved from [The New York Times](https://www.nytimes.com/2024/09/04/technology/waymo-expansion-alphabet.html)
+14. The New York Times (2023) Ready or Not, Driveress Cars Are Here.
+Retrieved from [The Daily Podcast, the NYTimes.](https://www.nytimes.com/2023/08/23/podcasts/the-daily/driverless-cars-san-francisco.html)

 ## WAYMO Appendices